 The house and gardens of the investor and philanthropist, Chauncey Stillman (1907 – 1989), covers 10 aces of formal and outer gardens in and around the brick Georgian-style house, Wethersfield.
 It is step back in time and a true respite from our speedy lives.

 Designed in Italian renaissance style, the gardens are notable for their elegance, flow and synchronicity with the house.
-A series of grassy courtyards progress from one to the next with neatly trimmed pathways, hedges and stone stairways leading you along.
-Garden enfilades are created out of shrubbery, pines and statuary from around the world.
-Major stonework and wide grassy staircases transition from one courtyard to the next.
+A series of grassy courtyards progress from one to the next with neatly trimmed pathways, hedges, and stone stairways leading you along.
+Garden enfilades are created out of shrubbery, pines, and statuary from around the world.
+Major stonework with single iron front doors and wide grassy staircases transition from one courtyard to the next.

 You arrive at the house via one path only to be drawn down another by an alluring bend or planting.
 The visitor always finds the center as the garden is designed on an east/west and north/south axis with beautiful vistas out to the fields and farmland.

 Some of the garden spaces are calm and restful with closely cut grass, large oval pools and fountains while the cutting garden bursts with hundreds of rows of flowers of exuberant colors ranging from big deep purples dahlias to the bright orange bouncy marigolds.
 Peacocks wander the grounds or are kept in a secluded cage.

 One of the main long courtyards has four very dignified 40 foot tall weeping beech trees that have beautiful stature and transport one for a moment to Italy.
 The two sculpture horses by Jean DeMarco perched on stone pillars grace the entrance to yet another garden courtyard, while a cupid fountain nestles in another wall.
 Hidden pathways allow the visitor to take in the garden from different vantage points.